yyang/edx-platform/docs/en_us/course_authors/source/creating_content/organizing_course.rst

 ******************************************

 For specific use cases, you configure course content so that components contain other components.
 For example, if you want to include conditional components or content experiments, you have to create components inside components.
-See :ref:`Working with Content Experiments` for more information.
+See :ref:`Creating Content Experiments` for more information.

-The component that contains other components is referred to as the *parent*; the contained components are referred to as *children*.
+The component that contains other components is referred to as the *parent*;
+the contained components are referred to as *children*.

 In the unit page, a parent component appears with the display name and a **View** link.
 For example: